-A. REDUCTION IN FORCE
+1. REDUCTION IN FORCE

+- 1.1.
 Employee assignments may be affected by reductions in force made due to economic conditions or to changes in staffing and workload.
 The Council reserves the right to make any changes in work force or assignment of resources that it deems to be in the City's best interest.
 The Council may also specify at the time reductions in force are made, what reinstatement preferences may accompany the reductions.
-Said reinstatement preferences may be tied to the classification of the employee or to specialized skills possessed by the employee.
+Said reinstatement preferences may be tied to the classification of the employee or to specialized skills possessed by the employee. - 1.2.
 Reorganization initiated to make more efficient use of resources or to accommodate budgetary needs shall not be subject to the appeal procedure established by the City.

-B. REINSTATEMENT PREFERENCE
+2. REINSTATEMENT PREFERENCE

-Employees who leave City employment, due to a reduction in force, shall retain a first right to return in the event of work force rebuilding for one year from the date of their separation.
+2.1.
+Employees who leave City employment, due to a reduction in force, shall retain a first right to return in the event of workforce rebuilding for one year from the date of their separation.
 Employees shall retain a preference only for work for which they are fully qualified and for which available service requirements can be met.

-C. RETIREMENT POLICY
+3. RETIREMENT POLICY

+3.1.
 The retirement policy of the City shall comply in all respects with Federal and State requirements respecting mandatory retirement and the obligations established by the Public Employees Retirement System of Idaho (PERSI).
 No employee shall be compelled to retire except in compliance with said acts.

-D. COBRA BENEFITS
+4. COBRA BENEFITS

+4.1.
 Employees of the City who currently receive medical benefits and separate from employment may be eligible to continue those medical benefits at the employees' sole cost and expense for a limited time in accordance with the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
-If you have any questions regarding your right to continue your health coverage after separating from the City, please contact the designated Human Resource person.
+If you have any questions regarding your right to continue your health coverage after separating from the City, please contact the HR Director.

-E. EXIT INTERVIEW
+5. EXIT INTERVIEW

+5.1.
 Each employee who terminates from employment with the City is encouraged to participate in an exit interview with the City Administrator.
 In such interview, the interviewer shall notify the employee when certain benefits shall terminate, when final pay shall be issued and review the process to receive COBRA.
 The employee shall inform the interviewer about his/her impressions of employment in such interview.
 A record of the exit interview shall be completed and retained in the employee's personnel file.

-F. RESIGNATION POLICY
+6. RESIGNATION POLICY

+6.1.
 Voluntary resignation will only be accepted if made in writing.
 Any verbal resignation will be treated as leave without approval, unless authorized by the managing official.
 Under leave without approval an employee may be terminated for "job abandonment" after three (3) days of leave that has not received approval.
-If the employee wants his formal records to indicate "voluntary resignation", they must do so in writing to their managing official.
+If the employee wants their formal records to indicate "voluntary resignation", they must do so in writing to their managing official.
 No employee who voluntarily resigns should expect that their position will be available at the same pay rate and/or benefits, if they desire to apply for rehire.

-G. ABANDONMENT
+7. ABANDONMENT

+7.1.
 Employees who have an unexcused or unauthorized absence of three working days or more may be terminated for job abandonment.

+APPENDIX A: CITY OF AMMON ORGANIZATION CHART

-SIGNATURE PAGES OF RECEIPT AND UNDERSTANDING CITY OF AMMON POLICY AND PROCEDURE MANUAL ACKNOWLEDGEMENT OF RECEIPT
+APPENDIX B: SIGNATURE PAGE OF RECEIPT AND UNDERSTANDING

+CITY OF AMMON PERSONNEL POLICY MANUAL

+ACKNOWLEDGEMENT OF RECEIPT